 Stage 3: Doing a Targeted Job Hunt

-Lots of people apply for these kinds of jobs so there’s no guarantee you’ll be contacted by an employer for an interview.
-That’s why at the same time you’re replying to job ads you should also look into the hidden job market, where positions haven’t even been advertised yet.
+Lots of people apply for these kinds of jobs, so there's no guarantee an employer will contact you for an interview.
+That's why at the same time you're replying to job ads, you should also look into the hidden job market, where you can find unadvertised positions.
 The way to penetrate this market is by networking with your contacts.

 A Foot In The Door Beats Being Unemployed

-Here’s a harsh truth but one worth knowing: your starter gig may not look anything like the dream job you’ve been imagining.
-But that’s fine.
-Eileen Collins, the first ever female commander and pilot of a Space Shuttle, began her career as a part-time math teacher.
+Here's a harsh truth but one worth knowing: your starter gig may not look anything like the dream job you've been imagining.
+But that's fine.
+Eileen Collins, the first-ever female commander and pilot of a Space Shuttle, began her career as a part-time math teacher.
 Lady Gaga (born Stefani Joanne Angelina Germanotta) performed in burlesque shows in seedy underground bars in New York alongside strippers.
-Meanwhile videogame DOOM co-creator John Carmack, one wealthy guy these days, took a part-time job at a pizza parlour while coding his first few practice games.
+Meanwhile, DOOM co-creator John Carmack, one wealthy guy these days, took a part-time job at a pizza parlour while coding his first few practice games.

 Regardless of which entry-level position you're seeking, go after it as if you mean it.
 Use all the tools at your disposal.
 Follow the stages outlined above.
 And shoot for the stars...but be prepared to start with your feet firmly planted on the ground.